MajdREK/Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3/README.md

 ![Alt text](topology.jpeg?raw=true "Title")

-This is the socket diagram that shows how the machines communicate :
+This is the socket diagram that shows what each machine does:
 ![Alt text](socket.jpeg?raw=true "Title")